wwwehr/agentkit/.github/CONTRIBUTING-TYPESCRIPT.md

 If the versions are not correct or you don't have Node.js or npm installed, download through [nvm](https://github.com/nvm-sh/nvm).

+Once you have these installed, make sure you install the project dependencies by running `npm install` from the root of the repository.

 ## Adding an Agentic Action

 One of the most common ways to contribute to AgentKit is by adding a new agentic action.
 Here are the high level steps:

-**Note: It is recommended to point your editor to the specific package that you are working in.
-This will help ensure things like package imports are working correctly**

 1. Create a new file in `cdp-agentkit-core/typescript/src/actions/cdp`
 2. Implement your new action inside your newly created file
-    - For an example of an action, see [mint_nft.py](./cdp-agentkit-core/typescript/src/actions/cdp/mint_nft.ts)
+    - For an example of an action, see [mint_nft.ts](https://github.com/coinbase/agentkit/blob/master/cdp-agentkit-core/typescript/src/actions/cdp/mint_nft.ts)
-3. Add your action to [index.ts](./cdp-agentkit-core/typescript/src/actions/cdp/index.ts)
+3. Add your action to [cdp-agentkit-core/typescript/src/actions/cdp/index.ts`](https://github.com/coinbase/agentkit/blob/master/cdp-agentkit-core/typescript/src/actions/cdp/index.ts)
 4. Add a test for your action in `cdp-agentkit-core/typescript/src/tests`
-    - For an example, see [mint_nft_test.ts](./cdp-agentkit-core/typescript/src/tests/mint_nft_test.ts)
+    - For an example, see [mint_nft_test.ts](https://github.com/coinbase/agentkit/blob/master/cdp-agentkit-core/typescript/src/tests/mint_nft_test.ts)

 Actions are created by implementing the `CdpAction` interface: